 Contact us regarding other housing options for availability and pricing.

-The U.S. Department of Homeland Security has certified Central New Mexico Community College to enroll international students studying on M visas, and the Deep Dive Fullstack bootcamp is eligible as part of this program.
+The U.S. Department of Homeland Security has certified Central New Mexico Community College to enroll international students studying on M visas, and the Deep Dive Fullstack, Java+Android, and Digital Media bootcamps are eligible as part of this program.
 International students should first apply for the bootcamp to make sure it’s the right program for you.
 Then you will be instructed to apply as an international student.
 Please allow 3-6 months for this process.

 Bootcamp Structure and Perks

 In a full time bootcamp, you’ll dedicate your time and attention to the bootcamp for the full 10-12 weeks.
 You’ll go to class Monday through Friday, just like you would a job when you graduate.
 You’ll work on a team to create your project, have daily check-ins, work closely with your instructors and with our support staff, and immerse yourself in learning to code.

 Full time bootcamps are intense – they’re designed to mimic the work environment and get you prepared and focused.
 You’ll have projects and deadlines, just like a workplace, and will want to dedicate your time outside of class to fine-tuning your websites, doing some reading, and staying on top of your notes.
 Our bootcamp instructors expect you to be focused, dedicated and professional.

 Students should begin mandatory course pre-work for full time bootcamps no later than 3 weeks prior to the bootcamp start date.
 Pre-work must be complete by orientation, which is held the Friday before the bootcamp starts.

 Full Time Bootcamp Perks:

 - Small class size: 14-16 students average

 - Guest speakers from local software and development companies